-On November 21, 1983 Vaughan & Bushnell Manufacturing Company (VBM) petitioned for a site-specific operational level for its forging shop as an alternative to compliance with the noise limits contained in 35 Ill.
+This rulemaking was initiated on November 21, 1983 when Vaughan & Bushnell Manufacturing (VBM) petitioned for a sitespecific operational level for its forging shop as an alternative to compliance with the noise limits contained in 35 Ill.
 Adm.
 Code 901.105 (Old Rule 206 of Chapter 8).
 The Illinois Environmental Protection Agency (Agency) filed its response on January 24, 1984.
 A public hearing was held in Peoria, Illinois on March 12, 1984.
 No members of the public or press attended.
 This hearing was scheduled with three other similar forging noise cases involving central Illinois shops in order to conserve the time and funds of all the parties involved.
 Additional economic information requested by the Illinois Department of Energy and Natural Resources (DENR) was submitted on July 29, 1984.
 A further comment was filed by VBM on August 6, 1984.
-A negative declaration was filed by the DENR on September 28, The Economic and Technical Advisory Committee concurred 1984. on November 1, 1984.
+A negative declaration was filed by the DENR on September 28, 1984.
+Economic and Technical Advisory Committee concurred on November 1.
+1984.